Matterport (NASDAQ:MTTR) Releases FY 2022 Earnings Guidance

+Matterport (NASDAQ:MTTR – Get Rating) last posted its earnings results on Wednesday, February 16th.
+The company reported ($0.10) earnings per share (EPS) for the quarter, meeting the consensus estimate of ($0.10).
+The firm had revenue of $27.09 million during the quarter, compared to analyst estimates of $25.14 million.
+The company’s quarterly revenue was up 14.8% on a year-over-year basis.
+Equities analysts expect that Matterport will post -1.78 EPS for the current year.

-In other news, CEO Raymond J. Pittman acquired 20,000 shares of the firm’s stock in a transaction dated Thursday, February 24th.
-The stock was bought at an average price of $6.61 per share, with a total value of $132,200.00.
-The purchase was disclosed in a document filed with the SEC, which is available through the SEC website.
+In other news, CEO Raymond J. Pittman purchased 20,000 shares of the stock in a transaction dated Thursday, February 24th.
+The shares were purchased at an average price of $6.61 per share, with a total value of $132,200.00.
+The acquisition was disclosed in a legal filing with the SEC, which is available at this hyperlink.

-Several hedge funds have recently made changes to their positions in the stock.
-Captrust Financial Advisors bought a new stake in Matterport in the 3rd quarter valued at about $34,000.
-Visionary Wealth Advisors bought a new stake in Matterport in the 4th quarter valued at about $205,000.
-Royal Bank of Canada bought a new stake in Matterport in the 3rd quarter valued at about $582,000.
-Penserra Capital Management LLC boosted its holdings in Matterport by 32.6% in the 4th quarter.
-Penserra Capital Management LLC now owns 33,937 shares of the company’s stock valued at $699,000 after purchasing an additional 8,335 shares during the period.
-Finally, Marshall Wace LLP bought a new stake in Matterport in the 4th quarter valued at about $840,000.
-33.26% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds have recently made changes to their positions in MTTR.
+Royal Bank of Canada acquired a new position in Matterport in the third quarter valued at about $582,000.
+LPL Financial LLC acquired a new stake in shares of Matterport during the third quarter worth about $1,072,000.
+UBS Group AG acquired a new stake in shares of Matterport during the third quarter worth about $1,182,000.
+Captrust Financial Advisors acquired a new stake in shares of Matterport during the third quarter worth about $34,000.
+Finally, Bank of New York Mellon Corp acquired a new stake in shares of Matterport during the third quarter worth about $1,464,000.
+33.26% of the stock is currently owned by hedge funds and other institutional investors.

 Matterport Inc is a spatial data company driving the digital transformation of the built world.
 Matterport Inc, formerly known as Gores Holdings VI, is based in SUNNYVALE, Calif.